arijoon/solana-nix/README.md

 # Solana Nix

-Solana nix setup for compiling programs.
+Solana and Anchor nix setup for compiling programs.

-This is not the latest solana or anchor, ensure your project matches the packaged solana version:

-for example to move from 1.18.12 in your initialised anchor project
+## Dev shell

+`anchor` and `solana` binaries are available in the dev shell

+## Rust nightly

+Unfortunately anchor depends on nightly rust complier (a very unstable and common practice in rust projects)

+## Changing solana version

 ```sh
 cargo update -p solana-program@1.18.12 --precise 1.17.28